Financial Services Board (South Africa)

 The Financial Services Board (FSB) was the government of South Africa's financial regulatory agency responsible for the non-banking financial services industry in South Africa from 1990 to 2018.
+On 1 April 2018, its responsibilities were split into two new agencies the Financial Sector Conduct Authority (FSCA) for conduct regulation and the Prudential Authority (PA) for prudential regulation.

-It was an independent body which had a mandate to supervise and regulate the non-bank financial services industry in the public interest.
+Prior to its dissolution, it was an independent body which had a mandate to supervise and regulate the non-bank financial services industry in the public interest.
 This included the regulation of the biggest stock exchange in Africa the Johannesburg Stock Exchange.
-From 1 April 2018 the FSB was split into prudential and market conduct regulators.

 History

 The FSB was established in 1991 based on recommendations by the Van der Horst Committee to create an independent body to supervise and regulate the non-banking financial services industry.
 A number of additional acts later expanded and increased the role of the FSB.
 These included;

 In September 2004, the Financial Advisory and Intermediary Services Act (FAIS) expanded the mandate of the FSB to include aspects of market conduct in the banking industry.

 Financial Intelligence Centre Act (2001) and subsequent amendments have added responsibilities to the FSB to combat money laundering.